parkerking7/jolt-test/README.md

 ### PART II - Controlled Data Fetching

- 4. Add pagination at the server level, loading no more than 10 results at a time (ref: https://github.com/typicode/json-server#paginate).
+ 4. Paginate the list of cards, loading no more than 10 at a time.
+Do server-side pagination (NOT client-side): https://github.com/typicode/json-server#paginate.
  5. Make the provided `SearchBar` component work as a filter on the people cards, acting on any of their attributes, filtering at the server level and still paginating the results(ref: https://github.com/typicode/json-server#full-text-search).

 ### PART III - Saving to the server